ihmeuw/vivarium_research/docs/source/models/cause.rst

 	- Detail incidence, remisison, and duration-based transition sections (to come in next PR)
 	- Detail progression transitions, deterministic transitions, and severity splits (to come later)

+Vivarium uses probabilities to make decisions about how and when simulants move between cause model states.

 Incidence Rates
 ^^^^^^^^^^^^^^^

+Generally, incidence is a measure of new cases of a given condition that occur in a given time frame.
+The count of new cases of the condition of interest will always be the numerator of incidence measures.
+The denominator of incidence measures is somewhat more complex and is critical to ensuring an accurate data source to inform cause model transition rates.

+Incidence rates that are estimated by the Global Burden of Disease study are measures of *cumulative incidence.* Cumulative incidence is a defined as the following:

+	- insert formatted equation for:

+		- new cases of condition / person-time of at risk population

+**Person-time:** person-time is a measure of the number of individuals multiplied by the amount of time they individually occupy the population of interest.

+	For example, if one individual is in our population of interest for two years, they contribute two person-years.
+If another individual is in our population of interest for 6 months, they contribute 0.5 person-years.
+Together, these individuals contribute a total of 2.5 person-years.

+**At-risk population:** the at-risk population is defined as the population that *does not* have the condition of interest; in other words, the susceptible population that is at risk of developing the condition.
+Notably, this population will change overtime with the following scenarios:

+	- Members of the at-risk population develop of the condition and are no longer susceptible
+	- Members of the at-risk population die and are no longer susceptible
+	- Individuals are born or age into the at-risk population and become susceptible
+	- Individuals with the condition recover from the condition and re-enter the at-risk population as susceptible (in the case of conditions with remission)

 Remission Rates
 ^^^^^^^^^^^^^^^